EricFram/EricFram.github.io/_posts/2015-06-04-Create-and-Populate-a-Simple-Database-Using-SQLite-R-and-App-Annie-API.md

 ## Conceptual Data Model ##

-At this stage, the database we are creating is super simple.
+At this stage, the database we are creating is really simple.
 It's just two tables.
 One for looking up app names based on their product ID's, and one that contains revenue and downloads data.
 The data model will look like this:

 ![]({{ site.url }}/images/Database_ER.png)

 SQLite automatically creates Row ID's for use as primary keys for each table, so we'll just use those.
-Also, since SQLite doesn't support Foreign Keys by default and since App Annie is already enforcing Foreign Key relationships in this data, I'm not going to explicitly specify one here.
+Also, since SQLite doesn't support Foreign Keys by default and since App Annie is already enforcing Foreign Key relationships in this data, I'm not going to explicitly specify the one here.

 ## Create and Populate the Database ##